florencialecha/madison-island-qa-automation-java-selenium/README.md

 ## 🚀 Usage
 - Build the project using Maven: `mvn clean install`
 - Run the test suite: `mvn test`
-- Generate Allure reports: `mvn allure:serve`
+- Generate Allure reports: `allure serve allure-results`

 ## 📊 Allure Reports
 After running the tests, view the Allure reports generated to analyze the test results and identify any issues or improvements needed.